sammosummo/sammosummo.github.io/_posts/2019-03-26-spectral-splatter.md

 ---
-layout: post
-title: Spectral splatter
 date: 2019-03-26
 has_code: true
 has_comments: true
+layout: post
 tags:
- - Python
- - sound
+- python
- - psychophysics
+- hearing
+title: Spectral splatter
 ---

 So far in this series, we’ve generated and played pure tones using Python.
 If you’ve been